What is Catch-Up Premium?

 Specialist resources were purchased for the students.
 These included items such as handwriting support booklets and coloured reading rulers.

-On entry, six students joined us in September 2015 with a Key Stage 2 reading level below level 4.
+On entry, 35 students joined us in September 2016 with a Key Stage 2 reading scaled score below 100.

-The other four had the foundation pathway as their target and similarly, all achieved this.
+10 students had the foundation pathway as their target and all 10 achieved this.

-On entry, ten students joined us in September 2015 with a Key Stage 2 mathematics level below level 4.
+On entry, 24 students joined us in September 2016 with a Key Stage 2 mathematics scaled score below 100.

-The other one student had the foundation pathway as their target and she achieved this.
+15 students had the intermediate pathway as their target and 13 achieved this.